laurentperrinet/Perrinet20PredictiveProcessing/README.md

-instance, the delay for the transmission of retinal information is approx 80 ms, while the minimal latency to perform a motor action is approximately an additional 50 ms. While this constrains a lot the capacity of the visual system, we will take advantage of these delays to better unravel visual processes as they unfold in time.
-In particular, we will focus in this chapter in a fundamental constraint on the dynamics of such predictive processes in the central nervous system.
+instance, the delay for the transmission of retinal information is approx 80 ms, while the minimal latency to perform a motor action is approximately an additional 50 ms. While this constrains a lot the capacity of the visual system, we will herein take advantage of these delays to better unravel visual processes as they unfold in time.
+In particular, we will focus in this chapter in a fundamental constraint on the dynamics of such predictive processes in the central nervous system as they unroll with the passage of time.

 Indeed, as an illustration, let's use the example of the recording of a set of neural cells in some visual areas.
-Let's assume that recording provides with an analog signal from which we may extract the analog timings of spiking events for the population of cells.
+Let's assume that these recordings provide with an analog signal from which we may extract the analog timings of spiking events for the population of cells.
 We may then chose to display this data in a "raster plot", that is, showing the timing of the spikes that each cell emitted.
-Time is thus relative to that of the experimenter and is given thanks to an external clock.
-Moreover, it is shown a posteriori, that is, after the recording.
-This definition of an absolute time was first formalized by Newton and now defines most of the laws of physics.
-In contrast, each neuron has no access to a central
-clock: its response is solely controlled by the *present* distribution of electro-chemical gradients on its membrane and its dynamical properties.
-Such a notion of time is local to each neuron: the network is asynchronously decentralized.
+Time is thus relative to that of the experimenter and is given thanks to an external clock: It is shown a posteriori, that is, after the recording.
+This definition of an absolute time was first formalized by Newton and now defines most of the laws of physics as an external parameter.
+In contrast, each neuron has no access to a central clock: its response is solely controlled by the *present* distribution of electro-chemical gradients on its membrane and its dynamical properties.
+Such a notion of time is local to each neuron: the network is asynchronous (that is, timing is decentralized).
+Moreover, this local notion of (processing) time is *a priori* disjoint from the external time that this analog signal may represent.
 Such an observation is essential in understanding the principles guiding the organization of visual processes.
-In particular, predictive processes can be only defined in this interoceptive time, using only information at the present instant.
+In particular, a neural theory of predictive processes can be only defined in this interoceptive time, using only locally available information at the present instant.
 <!-- Consistent with that, time measures the speed (or "width") of physical transformations (Anaximandre, Rovelli) -->

-This chapter will review such dynamical predictive processing approaches for vision at different scales of analysis, from the whole system to intermediate representations and finally to neurons (following the levels of analysis from [@Marr83]).
+This chapter will review such dynamical predictive processing approaches for vision at different scales of analysis, from the whole system to intermediate representations and finally to neurons (following in a decreasing order the levels of analysis from [@Marr83]).
 First, we will apply the FEP to vision as a normative approach.
 Extending this principle with the capacity of actively sampling sensory input, we will define Active Inference (AI) and its potential role in understanding vision, and also behaviors such as eye movements (see sec.
 2).
 Then, we will extend it to understand how such processes may be implemented in retinotopic maps (see sec.
 3).
 In particular, we will show how such a model may explain a visual illusion, the Flash-lag effect.
 This will then be compared with neurophysiological data.
 Finally, we will review possible implementations of such models in Spiking Neural Networks (see sec.
 4).
 In particular, we will review some models of elementary micro-circuits and detail some potential rules for learning the structure of their connections in an unsupervised manner.
 We will conclude by synthesizing these results and their limit.
 In particular, we will try to define an emerging notion for time as it appears in the definition of predictive processes for visual processing.
 <!-- what Dennett (2009) calls a “strange inversion of reasoning,” and we will try to understand the potential role of traveling waves in shaping visual processing-->

 2 Active Inference and the "optimality" of vision {#sec:AI}